Labels

 2. Add the livers with the bay leaf; stir with a wooden spoon until browned nicely.

-3. Reduce the heat to medium-low and cook for 15 minutes, stirring occasionally.
+3. Cook for 20 minutes, stirring occasionally.

 4. Stir in the capers, anchovy paste, and butter; remove and discard the bay leaf.